22–25 Sept 2026

 The program foresees a day trip to neighboring Znojmo, where Loucký klášter, a former Premonstratensian monastery south of Znojmo, will serve as workshop location for one day.
 The day-trip is completely organized by the PhD Workshop organizers in advance and is included in the overall costs of the AESOP PhD Workshop.

-The location offers ideal conditions for working in a peaceful atmosphere.
-With a total of 21 rooms and 60 beds, multiple seminar rooms, various indoor and outdoor work areas and a kitchenette, Drosendorf Castle has all necessary facilities to host the Workshop.
-There are also several catering facilities, a café and a restaurant in walking distance.
+Drosendorf Castle offers ideal conditions for working in a peaceful atmosphere, including multiple seminar rooms, various indoor and outdoor work areas, a café and a restaurant in walking distance.

-Drosendorf can be reached by public transport in 2,5h from Vienna Central Station and 3h from Vienna Airport.
-During the week there are 9 connections per day from Vienna Central Station and 6 connections per day from Vienna Airport.
-However, the LoC will organize bus transfers between Vienna Main Train Station and Drosendorf Castle on Monday, 21 September, in the afternoon and on Tuesday, 22 September, in the morning (depending on the actual composition and needs of the workshop participants).
+While Drosendorf can be reached by public transport in 2,5h from Vienna Central Station and 3h from Vienna Airport, two bus transfers between Vienna Main Train Station and Drosendorf Castle will be organized for the participants on Monday, 21 September, in the afternoon and on Tuesday, 22 September, in the morning (depending on the actual composition and needs of the workshop participants).

 Starts